7 Clever Storage "Dead Zones" You Are Ignoring in Your Tiny House

 Need a Better Layout?

-Our architectural plans maximize every inch of space, including the dead zones.
+Our architectural plans maximise every inch of space, including the dead zones.